alexpotv/MCDataset/README.md

 ## Features

 - [x] Creating a dataset.json file for a Minecraft world
-- [ ] Reading a dataset.json file to create a Minecraft world from
+- [x] Reading a dataset.json file to create a Minecraft world from
+- [ ] Creating a machine learning model to generate Minecraft worlds